 Thudium moss is a stunning green color and is under 3 feet at maturity.
 However, the plant can grow up to one foot in 12 months.
 The moss grows best when grown in hardiness zones 3-9 and is an ideal ground cover.
 The plant stems are about 3.5...

 Topiary moss is lovely if you want to craft shapes that go nicely with your landscape design.
 You can use chicken wire to mold the design you want and place the moss pieces into the tiny holes in the wire.
 Topiary moss is fun to use and will last...

 Moss In a Garden Thrives In Areas of Moisture and Shade

 Adding a lovely garden to your home or other property is always a great addition.
 Not only is healthy plant life appealing to the eye and good for the environment, but the process of gardening is good exercise and can be very therapeutic.
-When you are looking to improve your garden, consider making it to include some natural moss in the park.
-While most gardeners spend time focusing on the addition of flowers, vegetables, and other similar plants, adding mosses can benefit your garden in several different ways.
+When you are looking to improve your garden, consider including some natural moss in the park.
+While most gardeners focus on the addition of flowers, vegetables, and other similar plants, adding mosses can benefit your garden in several different ways.